THIS POST WAS ORIGINALLY WRITTEN IN 2018 BUT WAS UPDATED ON 6/22/2021

 Alzheimer’s disease is the most prominent type of dementia case.
 Alzheimer’s disease accounts for 45% to 70% of dementia cases and the situation gets progressively worse if not attended to right away.
 Regrettably, there is no cure for Alzheimer’s disease; however, researchers working on treatment plans and preventive measures to slow down this horrible disease.
 Alzheimer’s disease is associated with memory loss.

-Vascular dementia that happens as a result from damage in blood vessel connected to the brain.
+Vascular dementia that happens as a result of damage in blood vessel connected to the brain.
 Vascular dementia is associated with strokes.

 Frontotemporal dementia results from the associated failures of nerve cells in the frontal and temporal lobes of the human brain.
 Frontotemporal dementia is associated with depression and language disorder.